DEI

 YEIP Recognizes: Father’s Day

-Father’s Day in Canada is a time to celebrate and honour those who have an important role in our lives – whether it is our own fathers, or those who […]
+Father’s Day in Canada is a time to celebrate and honour those who have an important role in our lives – whether it is our own fathers, or those who have an important presence or influence.
+Not all families are the same – seek to understand the experiences and backgrounds of others There are broad […]

 YEIP Recognizes: Juneteenth

 Juneteenth, which is recognized each year on June 19, commemorates the end of slavery in the United States and has been celebrated since the late 1800s.
-This holiday is also […]
+This holiday is also known as “Juneteenth Independence Day”, “Freedom Day”, “Jubilee Day” or “Emancipation Day” The Juneteenth flag has become a familiar symbol and includes a star for […]

 YEIP Recognizes: Gender Equality Week

 Gender equality is a state of parity regardless of gender or sexual orientation.
-This week is dedicated to raising awareness about the ongoing efforts to promote gender equality and create an inclusive community.
-Advancing equality in the workplace is essential for a progressing and equitable society.
-This week is an opportunity to reassert your contribution […]
+This week is dedicated to raising awareness about the ongoing efforts to promote gender equality and create […]